-Reformulated imatinib eliminates morphine tolerance in lab studiesFebruary 21st, 2012 in Medications
+Reformulated imatinib eliminates morphine tolerance in lab studiesFebruary 21, 2012 in Medicine & Health / Medications

 By reformulating the common cancer drug imatinib (Gleevec), researchers have eliminated morphine tolerance in rats an important step toward improving the effectiveness of chronic pain management in patients, according to researchers at The University of Texas MD Anderson Cancer Center.

 Narcotics such as morphine are a mainstay of chronic pain treatment.
 Over time, tolerance to the pain-relieving effects of these drugs can develop, requiring increasing doses to control pain.
 In some cases, narcotics become ineffective.
 This study, published online in Nature Medicine, is the first to identify a cellular signal that selectively causes narcotic tolerance.

 "By suggesting a way to prevent or reverse tolerance in patients, this study could have far-reaching implications for many people suffering with chronic intractable pain," said senior author Howard B. Gutstein, M.D., professor in the Departments of Anesthesiology/Perioperative Medicine and Biochemistry at MD Anderson.

 One imatinib target causes morphine tolerance

 In the study, scientists discovered that activating the β - isoform of the platelet-derived growth factor receptor (PDGFR) caused morphine tolerance in animals not previously exposed to morphine.